Fishbowl Discussion:

 How does YMetaconnect Support This Activity?

 YMetaconnect strengthens the Fishbowl activity by providing a structured framework for observation, discussion, and reflection.
-Here’s how YMetaconnect supports this activity:
+Here’s how YMetaconnect supports the fishbowl method of teaching:

 • RAR AI’s Customized Activity Selection